Usage statistics collection¶

 By participating in this project, you help justify continuing support for the software on which you rely.
 The data sent is as generic as possible and is anonymized (see What is sent? below).

-If you wish to opt out of usage reporting, set
+If you wish to opt in to usage reporting, set

 What is sent?¶